While there aren’t any casinos right in the heart of the twin cities, the Minneapolis/Saint Paul area has three nearby casinos south of town.

 Running Aces Casino & Racetrack

-Located 29 miles northwest of downtown Minneapolis in Columbus, this is a 30 minute drive (usually), up to an hour’s drive during rush hour.
+Located 29 miles north of downtown Minneapolis in Columbus, this is a 30 minute drive (usually), up to an hour’s drive during rush hour.

 15201 Running Aces Boulevard